smb-celldevbio/smb-celldevbio.github.io/cdevfestival.md

 **For talk abstracts and the event schedule, click [here](https://docs.google.com/document/d/1JlErj2BVuqxfBAOc5Oeu95SUFubgS4RGkUHGdAuBB6Q/edit?usp=sharing).**

-In March 2024, we held our first virtual Cell and Development Festival!
+In March 2024, we held our first virtual Cell and Development Festival.
 This interdisciplinary mini-conference was hosted by the SMB Cell and Developmental Biology (CDEV) Subgroup and featured a week of virtual minisymposia highlighting research in our community, plenary presentations, panels, and dicussions.
 Times were selected to capture a wide range of timezones.
 Thank you to all our presenters and to all those who participated!

 **Recordings of the presentations are available on YouTube here:**
 - [Session 1: Veronica Ciocanel, Amanda Alexander, Tracy Stepien, Leah Edelstein-Keshet](https://www.youtube.com/watch?v=01uJydt3cnc)